Special Status Non-Resident Company (Company limited by shares)

 Liability - The liability of its shareholders is limited to the amount of share capital.

-Business restrictions – Special Status Non-resident companies are entitled to do business internationally and may not carry out any trade with residents or hold assets within UAE, except real estate in certain approved areas.
+Business restrictions – Special Status Non-resident companies are entitled to do business internationally and may not carry out any trade with residents or hold assets within the UAE, except real estate in certain approved areas.

 Share capital – The law does not require a specific capital amount required, nor specifies a standard authorized capital.
 Shares may be in any currency and may be on a non-paid up basis.
 Bearer shares are not allowed.